ucan-wg/spec/README.md

 The same resource MAY be addressed with several URI formats.
 For instance a database may be addressed at the level of direct memory with `file`, via `sqldb` to gain access to SQL semantics, `http` to use web addressing, and `dnslink` to use Merkle DAGs inside DNS `TXT` records.

-Resource pointers MAY also include wildcards (`*`) to indicate "any resource of this type" — even if not yet created — bounded by attenuation witnesses.
-These are generally used for account linking.
-Wildcards are not required to delegate longer paths, as paths are generally taken as OR filters.

 | URI                                            | Meaning                                                         |
 | ---------------------------------------------- | --------------------------------------------------------------- |
 | `{"with": "mailto:boris@fission.codes", ...}`  | A single email address                                          |